pratik2124/PowerBI_Ecommerce_Sales_Analysis/README.md

 ## Recommendations

 + There is a drop in YTD Profit for the corporate segment so company can explore potential cost-saving measures, pricing adjustments or targeted marketing strategies to improve profitability in this segment.
++ Company can explore strategies such as targeted promotions, product diversification, price adjustments and customer engagement to increase the YTD Sales across all the segments.
++